KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a segment directory is missing from the pipeline directory structure.

-    throw [System.AddIn.Hosting.AddInSegmentDirectoryNotFoundException]::New("a segment directory is missing from the pipeline directory structure.")
+    throw [System.AddIn.Hosting.AddInSegmentDirectoryNotFoundException]::New('a segment directory is missing from the pipeline directory structure.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.AddIn.Hosting.AddInSegmentDirectoryNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.AddIn.Hosting.AddInSegmentDirectoryNotFoundException.aspx)